metro-mpi/verilator/docs/guide/warnings.rst

    inside the protected region will be partly checked for correctness but is otherwise ignored.

-   Ignoring the warning may make Verilator differ from a simulator that accepts the protected code.
+   Suppressing the warning may make Verilator differ from a simulator that accepts the protected code.

-.. option:: PROTOTYPEMIS

-   Error that a function prototype does not match in some respects the out-of-block declaration of that function.
-IEEE requires this error.

-   The typical solution is to fix the prototype to match the declaration exactly, including in number of arguments, name of arguments, argument data types, and return data type (for functions).

-   Disabling this error will cause Verilator to ignore the prototype and may make the code illegal in other tools.

 .. option:: RANDC